 To use, each day for a set number of days (i.e. each day from November 1st until Thanksgiving,) ask children to write down one thing for which they are thankful and place it into the Gratitude Box.

-More ideas that would work when making Gratitude Jars:
+More ideas that would work when making a Gratitude Box:

 Painted Mason Jars